 Vestibulum id ligula porta felis euismod semper.
 Cras justo odio, dapibus ac facilisis in, egestas eget quam.

 David C. Howse is a recognized speaker and commentator on the arts and social integration, and for over a decade has been a leader in the arts and culture sector.
-In his role as Associate Vice President of Emerson College and Executive Director of ArtsEmerson, Howse is part of the three person collaborative leadership team that co-directs Emerson College's multi-faceted Office of the Arts.
+In his role as Associate Vice President of Emerson College and Executive Director of ArtsEmerson, Howse co-leads Emerson College's multi-faceted Office of the Arts.
 Howse is fiscally and administratively responsible for multiple cultural venues in Downtown Boston.

 Howse previously served as the Executive Director of the award-winning Boston Children’s Chorus (BCC), an organization that brings youth from the ages of 7 to 18 from the Greater Boston area to create harmony both musically and socially through a shared love of music.
 The singers’ powerful voices and rich diversity have inspired audiences in Boston and throughout the world.
 As a founding staff member, Howse was instrumental in helping grow BCC from a pilot project serving 20 kids in 2003 to a vibrant organization educating over 500 singers in 12 choirs in 5 locations.

 Howse holds degrees from Bradley University and New England Conservatory of Music and is a graduate of Harvard Business School's Next Generation Executive Leadership Program.
 He remains active with the National Arts Strategies Chief Executive Program, a consortium of 100 of the worlds top cultural leaders, which addresses the critical issues that face the arts and cultural sector world-wide.
 As a faculty member of the Institute for Nonprofit Practice, David teaches a 22 week leadership and management seminar to nonprofit managers and executives.